 It is also important that within the framework of this law, we specifically defended the position that Ukrainian sign language is a means of communication for sign language speakers.
 That is, not only Deaf people, but also all those who speak this language as their main language or one of the main languages in their lives.
-In this way, the Law also deals with the rights of sign language interpreters, for whom sign language is the language of their profession and, accordingly, In this way, the Law also deals with the rights of sign language interpreters, for whom sign language is the language of their profession and, accordingly, one of the main languages of communication.
+In this way, the Law also deals with the rights of sign language interpreters, for whom sign language is the language of their profession and, accordingly, In this way, the Law also deals with the rights of sign language is the language of their profession and, accordingly, one of the main language of their profession and, accordingly, one of the main language of their profession and, accordingly, one of the main language of their profession and, accordingly, one of the main language of their profession and, accordingly, one of the main language of their profession and, accordingly, one of the main language of their profession and, accordingly, one of the main language of communication.